by J.D. Kane on April 25, 2013 in Peripherals

 My final complaint has to do with the thin cable.
 As I touched on earlier in the review, it’s thin and bereft of a braided cover.
 It’s old school, sure, but I wish the cable was braided if only to allay my fears for its long-term reliability and resistance to damage.

-The G100s can be had for $39.99 USD.
+The G100s can be had for $39.99 USD or less.
 You might be tempted to think that it’s not much of a mouse at that price, but I’d suggest that a recalibration of expectations and perceptions might be wise.
 You see, the G100s might be the most affordable mouse in Logitech’s new G line of gaming peripherals, but it’s also like a stripped-down sports car in this specific way: You get everything you need, and nothing more.
 Like the classic Porsche 911 Carrera RS 2.7, the G100s is all about distilling an experience to its purest elements.
 Agility, lightness, delicacy all add up to a compelling product, all at an attractive and logical price point.
 It’s simple, straightforward, and honest, just like a three-chord blues song.
 Despite its “flaws” (which really are just this reviewer’s minor complaints which end-users may not necessarily have any issues with), the G100s earns a well-deserved Editor’s Choice award from Techgage.

 Logitech G100s Gaming Mouse

 The G100s is available from Amazon and Newegg.